Ponies - Breeds, Show & Rare Ponies

 Although all colors are found among today's breeds of ponies, the original color of the ancestral pony was a peat brown, as is still expressed in the Exmoor pony; part of this prehistoric color package are a "mealy mouth" and lighter-colored areas around the eyes, at the belly and flanks, and inside the legs.
 Mane and tail are black, of course.

-What does not meet the eye is that in typical ponies, the joints are constructed differently from horses, providing more lateral stability, but not quite as much forward freedom as in the joints of the horse types.
-Another anatomical peculiarity of ponies is the form and placement of the teeth: The incisors of the pony are more like a nipper, meeting straight up and down, whereas those of the horse type meet more at an angle.
+What does not meet the eye is that in typical ponies, the joints are constructed differently, providing more lateral stability, but not quite as much forward freedom as in the joints of the horse-types.
+Another anatomical peculiarity of ponies is the form and placement of the teeth: The incisors of the pony are more like a nipper, meeting straight up and down, instead of at an angle.
 Thus the pony can graze down deeper.
-The pony's molars are larger and set evenly in the jaw (which is stronger, heavier than that of the horse) like the spokes of a wheel.
+The pony's molars are larger and set evenly in the jaw (which is stronger, heavier) like the spokes of a wheel.
 The pony is typically an easy keeper; it can survive on hard grasses and bark, which it is able to grind sufficiently due to its strong molars, and it has a digestive tract capable of utilizing coarse feed high in fiber and low in nutrients.

-Ponies are somewhat shorter-strided, but more of an all-rounder, while the horse is more of a specialized runner.
-The pony's moves are flat, while the horse moves with more knee action.
+Ponies are somewhat shorter-strided, but more of an all-rounder, rather than a specialized runner.
+The pony's moves are flat, instead of moving with more knee action.

-In most modern breeds, breeders have tried to combine traits from the pony and the horse.
-Traits like flat movements (short, broad cannon bones), well-expressed joints, compactness - well-sprung ribs, muscling, strong loins, highly efficient digestive tract - are all characteristics which they took from the pony, If the region they lived in had a wet and cold climate, and if they were too poor to supplement their horses, they also had to rely on those characteristics that allow ponies to prosper under those conditions, thus implementing more pony traits in their breed.
+In most modern breeds, breeders have tried to combine traits.
+Traits like flat movements (short, broad cannon bones), well-expressed joints, compactness - well-sprung ribs, muscling, strong loins, highly efficient digestive tract - are all characteristics which they took from the pony, If the region they lived in had a wet and cold climate, and if they were too poor to supplement their animals, they also had to rely on those characteristics that allow ponies to prosper under those conditions, thus implementing more pony traits in their breed.
 In one way or another, the pony contributed to most, if not all, of today's breeds.
 More often than most breeders realize, color is linked to certain conformation and other traits, so if in any given breed a brown or bay color was preferred and selected for, it automatically meant that other pony characteristics were perpetuated, too.